-Other than the compensation received by Ms. Mylene Lim and Mr. Ferdinand Soliman as Managing Directors, there are no other standard and other arrangements between the Company and the directors.
+There are no compensations and other arrangements between the Company and the directors.
 However, the Company gives per diem to its directors in the amount of Php 5,000.00.

 Employment Contracts and Termination of Employment and Change-in-Control Arrangements